fetchai/ledger/docs/cplusplus-style-guide.md

 * Handle normal errors gracefully.

 * Do not rely on exceptions to avoid taking responsibility.
-* Do not throw exceptions in destructors as this can crash the program.
+* Do not throw exceptions in destructors, in order to prevent calls to `std::terminate` during stack unwinding (as per the [C++ standard definition](http://en.cppreference.com/w/cpp/language/destructor#Exceptions)).

 ## Memory handling